-Although there is physical effort involved, the pilgrimage is essentially a spiritual experience and it is recommended that pilgrims take some time before starting to prepare for this.
+Although there is physical effort involved, the pilgrimage is essentially a spiritual experience and it is recommended that pilgrims take some time for spiritual preparation before their walk.

 We urge you to think about your motives for wishing to make the pilgrimage to Santiago.
 Traditionally these fell into three categories: from a personal desire; to complete a vow; or in atonement for sins.
 Some people may be attracted to the cultural aspects of the journey.
 These entirely complement the religious heart of the Camino and indeed making the Way often leads the pilgrim to draw closer to God.

 • To find oneself

 • To find the meaning of one’s life